Water Quality

 Lead and Drinking Water

-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+When lead is found to be present in drinking water, it is primarily from materials and components associated with service lines and home plumbing.
 There are no known lead service lines in our water distribution system.
 We are responsible for providing high quality drinking water and removing lead pipes, but we cannot control the variety of materials used in plumbing components in your home.
-You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You share the responsibility for protecting yourself and your family from lead in your home plumbing.
 You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family’s risk.
 Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
 You can also use a filter certified by an American National Standards Institute accredited certifier to remove lead from drinking water.
-If you are concerned about lead in your water and may wish to have your water tested, call Mid-Peninsula Water District at (650) 591-8941 for lead test.
+If you are concerned about lead in your water and wish to have your water tested, call Mid-Peninsula Water District at (650) 591-8941 to request a lead test.
 Information about lead in drinking water, testing methods, and steps you can take to minimize exposure is available at USEPA website www.epa.gov/safewater/lead

-Mid-Peninsula Water District will be conducting a lead service line (LSL) inventory to identify the materials of service lines connected to the public water distribution system.
-This inventory will not only include the service line material from the water main to the water meter but will also include the pipe material behind the water meter and extend to the inlet of the home or building.
-The LSL inventory will be completed by October 16, 2024.
+Mid-Peninsula Water District is currently conducting a lead service line (LSL) inventory to identify the materials of service lines connected to the public water distribution system.
+This inventory will include the service line material from the water main to the water meter, as well as the pipe material behind the water meter to the inlet of the home or building.
+The LSL inventory is anticipated to be completed by October 16, 2024.

 Fluoridation and Dental Fluorosis